Tomercio/CarsTable/README.md

 - **TypeScript**: Adds type safety to the code, making it easier to work with and reducing bugs.
 - **Tailwind CSS**: Utility-first CSS framework for building custom designs quickly and responsively.

-## I Would love to hear your feedback, Let's Connect !
+- I Would love to hear your feedback, Let me know if you would do something different.
+#Let's Connect !